ivardesign/960-fixed-width-template/README.md

   ### Design, Color Palette/Style Guide:

   Color choices are a common task (not required for this exercise but not prohibited).
-When choosing a color pallette be sure to work toward good accessibility (eg.: contrast ratios), your site purpose and mood, your target audience and the voice of the content.
+When choosing a color palette be sure to work toward good accessibility (eg.: contrast ratios), your site purpose and mood, your target audience and the voice of the content.